Files that are backed up

 Auto Backup excludes files in directories returned by

-in these locations are only needed temporarily, or are intentionally
+locations are only needed temporarily, or are intentionally excluded from

 You can configure your app to include and exclude particular files.
 For more information, see the Include and exclude files section.